Camouflage (novel): Plot

 In 2019, the changeling learns about the artifact at Apia and, feeling "a shock of recognition," determines to join the team there.
 The chameleon has also come to Apia and pleasures itself by killing people.
 In 2021, the artifact answers Jan's tests by tapping back.
 The changeling borrows biological and job information from a Californian woman, Rae Archer, to apply for a job at Poseidon.
-"She" is interviewed by Russ and Jan, and gets a job as a technician.
+She is interviewed by Russ and Jan, and gets a job as a technician.
 Part of this job requires trying to crack the message that the artifact has sent.
-While working on it, for some weeks, "Rae" and Russ fall in love.
-"Rae" can do enormous computations in her head while working with others or pretending to sleep, and soon becomes convinced that the message that the artifact emitted is meant for herself.
+While working on it, "Rae" and Russ fall in love.
+Rae can do enormous computations in her head while working with others or pretending to sleep, and soon becomes convinced that the message that the artifact emitted is meant for herself.

 The impersonation of Rae Archer is exposed by the CIA.
-Agents plan an ambush for Russ and Rae by allowing them to think that they have won a weekend at a luxury hotel, the Aggie Grey's.
+Agents plan an ambush for Russ and Rae by allowing them to think that they have won a weekend at a luxury hotel, the Aggie Grey.
 The changeling enters the room first, and the agents assault her; one blows off her left arm with a double-barreled shotgun.
 The changeling smashes through the balcony, runs across the traffic, and dives into the water, where it changes into a shark again.
 "Rae" decides to approach Russ again, to reunite with him as well as to approach the artifact, and creates a new personality, Sharon Valida, a pretty blonde.

 Meeting Russ one night as Sharon, she makes love to him, reveals herself as both Rae and an extraterrestrial, and insists that he take her to the artifact site.
 Russ agrees, and the changeling changes itself to look like Jan, so that they can get through the security checkpoints.
 As Rae approaches the artifact, which she now recognizes as her spaceship, Jack Halliburton appears in the room, traps them there, and reveals himself as the chameleon.
 Rae fights the chameleon, but almost loses the battle while trying to protect Russ.
-At last, her spaceship traps "Jack," and, revealing her true self (large, shimmering, colorful, "inhumanly beautiful"), she tells Russ that she must leave.
-"It's like a law.
-I've been here for too long.
-Done things I shouldn't have done.
-Like fall in love with a local, an alien."
-Russ begs to go with her, and with great joy, they enter the spaceship and leave for her home.
+At last, her spaceship traps "Jack," and, revealing her true self (large, shimmering, colorful, "inhumanly beautiful"), she tells Russ that she must return home.
+Russ begs to go with her and they joyfully enter the spaceship and leave for her planet.